-Students who have sought and received approval from the superintendenta parent, guardian, or court official to take the GED must be withdrawn with the most appropriate 7x withdrawal code.
-The student's file must contain documentation that supports that withdrawal code as well as a copy of the super-intendent's written approval.
+Students who have sought and received approval from a parent, guardian, or court official to take the GED must be withdrawn with the most appropriate 7x withdrawal code.
+The student's file must contain documentation that supports that withdrawal code.